 Challenging Behaviour

 The School follows Telford & Wrekin Council’s Policy and Guidance on Personal Safety at Work.
-The Head teacher is responsible for ensuring that all staff:
+The Head of School is responsible for ensuring that all staff:

 Are aware of the policy and procedures for avoiding violence at work and reporting and recording all incidents of verbal and physical abuse.
 See page 12 for Accident & Incident Reporting & Recording.